Aïssa Maïga (ACTRESS)

 Aïssa Maïga Achievements & Awards

 With the view to consolidate all of her learning experiences, she decided that going back to study is the ideal thing.
-Now it was with Hélène Cheruy Zidi, at the She featured in the role of Kassia in Kapiche’s Poupés Russes and in Claude Berry’s L’un reste,l’autre part in 2007.
+Now it was with Hélène Cheruy Zidi, at the She was handed a role in Kassia in Kapiche’s Poupés Russes and also in Claude Berry’s L’un reste,l’autre part in 2007.

-The actress has proved her worth contributing a great deal to French cinema, this she does through a series of unexpected roles and collaborations in movies like what we see in Je vais bien, ne t’en fais pas with Melanie Laurent and in Oliver Schmitz’s short “Place des Fetes” in 2006’s Paris, je t’aime.
+The actress has proved her worth contributing a great deal to French cinema, this she does through a series of unexpected roles and collaborations in movies like what we see in Oliver Schmitz’s short “Place des Fetes” in 2006’s Paris, je t’aime.

-She was nominated for a Best Actress César in 2007 for her role as Melé, a disillusioned bar song-performer in Abderrahamane Sissako’s Bamako where she sang Christie Azuma’s “Naam” without a knowledge of the language.
+Aïssa Maïga nominated for Best Actress César in 2007 for her role as Melé, a disillusioned bar song-performer in Abderrahamane Sissako’s Bamako where she sang Christie Azuma’s “Naam” without a knowledge of the language.

 Her role as an African mother who tells the story of African intellectuals’ immigration with a view to the life of French rapper, Kamini and family in the 2016 movie Bienvenue à Marly-Gomont.